AhmedAlhamrany/-Blog-Website/README.md

 * Integrated Postgres database to store blogs
 * Used MongoDB to manage and crypt passwords for user accounts
 * Technologies used: JavaScript, Handlebars.js, Express.js, Node.js, Postgres, MongoDB
+This is just for learning purposes.
+Please do not copy this